-Alert and Notification Procedures

-PSA maintains plans and procedures for communicating and coordinating activities with personnel before, during, and after a continuity event.
-Additional information on this matter can be obtained from the PSA Emergency Operating Procedures Policy.
+Alert and Notification Procedures PSA maintains plans and procedures for communicating and coordinating activities with personnel before, during, and after a continuity event.
 Prior to a forecasted event, personnel in PSA must monitor advisory information, including DHS HSAS, the Federal Government Response Stages for Pandemic Influenza, intelligence, and OPM Federal Daily Operating Status.
 In the event that normal operations are interrupted or if an incident appears imminent, PSA will take the following steps to communicate the organization's operating status to all staff: